 \Cref{hyp:4:num_1} ensures a control on the approximation error of the estimators.
-It is drawn from the Proposition 2 of \citet{scornet2015consistency} who shows the consistency of Breiman's random forest estimate in an additive regression framework.
+It is drawn \verob{from Proposition 2 of \cite{scornet2015consistency} which} shows the consistency of Breiman's random forest estimate in an additive regression framework.
 Their Proposition 2 allows to manage the approximation error of the estimator by showing that the variation of the regression function $m$ within a cell of a random empirical tree is small provided $n$ is large enough.
-This result is based on the fundamental Lemma 1 of \citet{scornet2015consistency} which states that the variation of the regression function $m$ within a cell of a random theoretical tree goes to zero for an additive regression model.
-A random theoretical tree is grown as a random empirical tree, except that the theoretical equivalent of the empirical CART-split criterion \citep{biau2016random} defined in any node A below is used to choose the best split:
+This result is based on \verob{ Lemma 1 of \cite{scornet2015consistency}} which states that the variation of the regression function $m$ within a cell of a random theoretical tree goes to zero for an additive regression model.
+A random theoretical tree is grown \verob{following the same rules as a} random empirical tree, except that the theoretical equivalent of the empirical CART-split criterion (\ref{def:L_n}) \verob{on a} node A below is used to choose the best split